fntz/fntz.github.io/_posts/2017-01-05-apache-thrift-finagle-slides.markdown

 comments: true
 categories: scala
 tags: thrift finagle
-summary: "My slides from knowledge sharing"
+summary: "My slides from the knowledge sharing lecture"
 ---

-My slides from knowledge sharing session, i tell about Apache Thrift Framework, and about Finagle.
+My slides from the knowledge sharing lecture.
+I told about Apache Thrift Framework, and about Finagle.

 Summary about Thrift: